 Step 2.
 Open Tradebox Finance Manager and go to Support to check your version number.
 You must have an install of Tradebox Finance Manager v8.0.70213.0 or higher on the same PC you're going to use to upgrade the data.
 If you're on an earlier version, update Finance Manager first following these steps.

 Step 3.
 Backup your Finance Manager data by going to Backup under the Maintenance heading in the lower left.
+At this point you should also make sure you have actioned any outstanding items in Finance Manager, such as mapping errors or pending orders.

 Step 4.
 Keep Tradebox Finance Manager closed.
 If you have it installed on multiple PC's, ensure all installs of Finance Manager remain closed throughout the upgrade process.